-REPRESENT: A Feminist Dialogue, Friday, September 19, 6pm at Gallery SENSEI, NYC
+(RE)PRESENT: A Feminist Dialogue, Friday, April 7, 6pm

 A Feminist Dialogue Across Generations

-REPRESENT 2014: What do we want from Feminism and how can we achieve it?
+(RE)PRESENT 2017, what do we want from Feminism and how can we achieve it?
+How have things changed?
 Continuing in the tradition of the New York Feminist Art Institute, NYFAI (1979-1990) http://www.nyfai.org.
-An event of in conjunction with
+An event of

 For further information contact: Nancy Azara @ 917-572-7461, firstname.lastname@example.org